No Strange

 Another LP in 2019, again for the record companies Area Pirata and Psychout Rec., "Mutter der Erde", dedicated to Jutta Nienhaus, with the four-piece formation, Alberto Ezzu, Salvatore D'Urso "Ursus", Matteo Martino and Paola Scatena with some notable collaborations, including the singer of Armenian origin Rita Tekeyan, the singer/performer Simona Colonna, the violinist Stefania Priotti, the bassist Riccardo Salvini and the drummer Gabriele Maggiorotto.

 Meanwhile, still in 2019, two more works by Ezzu are released with two of his parallel projects: Alberto Ezzu Lux Vocal Ensemble "L'Uscita delle Anime verso la Luce dl Giorno" in LP for Psychout Rec.; and a new work with the newly formed ensemble AlmaMantra, with Alberto Ezzu on vocals and various instruments, Anna Siccardi soprano and flutes, Stefania Priotti on viella and Paola Scatena contralto and percussion.
 Repertoire of medieval music revisited in a meditative key for the record company His Sunt Leones.

 In 2021 the LP "…e continuarò ad esistere" is released again with the record companies Area Pirata and Psychout Rec.
 The absence of Matteo Martino, busy with other solo electronic projects, and the increasingly important collaboration of the singer Paola Scatena is noticeable on the album.

 In 2022 Alberto Ezzu's solo work "Quaderno delle Poesie Elettroniche Ultraterrene" was printed in double CD containing only electronic music, for Rubber Soul Records Turin.

 In 2023 the double CD "Universi, Sovrapposizioni e Risonanze" was printed, which contains four unreleased tracks in addition to the 10" Universi e Trasparenze, the LP Il Sentiero delle Tartarughe and the LP Mutter der Erde, previously released only on vinyl.

 In October 2023 Alberto Ezzu, again for Rubber Soul Records Turin, published a CD together with the singer, cellist and flautist Simona Colonna which is entitled "Le Vie Dei Canti" and is Ezzu's first work other than No Strange in which songs appear.

 On November 4, 2024 the vinyl "Chiedilo a te stesso" was released with the lineup that includes, in addition to the historic Alberto Ezzu and Salvatore D'Urso "Ursus", Paola Scatena on contralto vocals and Simona Colonna on flute and cello.
 On the B side of the LP a Renaissance organ recorded in a Piedmontese church.

 In May 2025, the record company Onde Italiane (www.ondeitaliane.it) released a 45 rpm from the "No Strani" period (1981).
 The album contains three songs composed and played by Alberto Ezzu and Salvatore D'Urso: 1) Psycho Dream; 2) Dance Joy; 3) Uomo scimmia.
+Also in 2025 and again for Onde Italiane, "Demos 1983" was released, an LP that collects songs released on the cassette attached to the fanzine "Roller Coaster" and on the cassette "In-formazioni".

+In July 2026, the double LP *Il Sogno di Prometeo* by Alberto Ezzu will be released on Psychout Rec.
+It is a work for solo organ derived from the 2022 installation *L'Antro dell'Eterno Ritorno del Diverso*, which has expanded over time to include numerous subsections.